 - Hunting Brigand Kings

-All four of these Expeditions require the crew to collect a page from a defeated brigand captain's journal.
+All five of these Expeditions require the crew to collect a page from a defeated brigand captain's journal.
 Each collected journal entry provides information about the special locations to which the crew can sail.

 Additionally, there are special Expedition Charts available from the Explorers' Hall building that allow a crew to sail to and complete special Expeditions, similar to the standard ones available while pillaging.
 The current set of special Expeditions include: